build-web-apps/clone-instagram-ui/README.md

 This is the base which ties all together.

+You would already have `App.css` and `App.js` from the starter pack.
+Let's delete both of them.

+> NOTE: (Or) You can just replace the contents in the respective files in the following steps

 1. Create a file `App.js` under `src` and paste the following:

 ```js